Derrick287/Flask_web/README.md

 # Flask_Web
-This a simple online market developed in the Python Flask framework.
+This a simple online market developed in the Python Flask framework and Bootstrap.
 I've used the concept of
 - Authorization
 - Authentication